2018 World Cup: Who has qualified for the finals and who can get there?

 Round Two: The 13 winners from the first round and the remaining top 27 African nations to make 40 teams playing two-legged ties.
 Winners: Algeria, Burkina Faso, Cameroon, Cape Verde, Congo, DR Congo, Egypt, Gabon, Ghana, Guinea, Ivory Coast, Libya, Mali, Morocco, Nigeria, Senegal, South Africa, Tunisia, Uganda, Zambia.

-Round Three: The 20 winners from the second round were drawn into five groups of four nations playing home and away.
+Round Three (final round): The 20 winners from the second round were drawn into five groups of four nations playing home and away.
 Group winners qualify for the finals.

 Group A: Congo DR, Guinea, Libya, Tunisia